erhant/circom101/book/src/bits/README.md

 }
 ```

 To assert that a given number $n$ is bit (i.e. 0 or 1) you only have to check that $n^2 = n$, as there are only two numbers whose square equals to itself: 0 and 1.
+This expression is equivalent to $n \times (n - 1) = 0$, which is how we've written in the circuit above.

 Normally people assert that a signal is bit without the template above; instead, it is preferred to do this inline where it is needed.
 Well, nothing really stops you from using templates.